Working Papers

 Purchase Obligations and Hedging – joint with Brian Pustilnik

-Manufacturing firms depend on commodity inputs for their production processes, leading them to engage in hedging strategies to mitigate the impact of commodity price fluctuations.
-In particular, they regularly employ supply contracts featuring fixed prices, also known as purchase obligations in the literature.
+Manufacturing firms depend on commodity inputs for their production processes, which leads them to engage in hedging strategies to mitigate the impact of commodity price fluctuations.
+In particular, they regularly employ supply contracts that feature fixed prices, which are also known as purchase obligations in the literature.
 This paper documents a weak correlation between financial hedging and net worth for publicly traded companies in the manufacturing sector in the United States.
 These findings remain robust even when accounting for various firm characteristics, including size and commodity exposure.
-Notably, this empirical evidence challenges contemporary corporate hedging theories that emphasize collateral as a crucial factor influencing hedging decisions.
+The empirical evidence presented may appear to challenge contemporary corporate hedging theories that highlight collateral as a key determinant of hedging decisions.
+However, I show that these theories align with the findings of this paper when firms have sufficient collateral, revealing a satiation point in the relationship between net worth and hedging.

 Work in Progress